JessSun/GPS_L1CA_signal_generator/README.md

 # An open source software-defined IF signal simulator for GPS receivers

-Originally developed by Li Yafeng, with gratitude to Professor Li.
-The current version has been modified by Sun Jie.
+Originally developed by Yafeng Li, with gratitude to Professor Li.
+The current version has been modified by Jie Sun.

 Features
 -------------------------------------------------------------------------------